What is Bariatric Surgery? Cost, Side Effects, Diet

-- In another study published by the Ohio State University researchers found that fifty percent of patients regained weight after 48 months following bariatric surgery and that follow-up care programs to help patients with adjusting to new eating habits were not available at every hospital where surgery took place.
+- In another study published by the Ohio State University researchers found that fifty percent of patients regained weight after 48 months following bariatric surgery and that follow-up care workouts to help patients with adjusting to new eating habits were not available at every hospital where surgery took place.

 - The researchers concluded that social support from family and counseling, as well as in-class exercising, and self-regulated target-setting were key to preventing weight regain in bariatric surgery patients.

 That’s basically because keeping the weight off post bariatric surgery is still all about watching what you eat and limiting portion sizes…as American Idol’s Randy Jackson has found recently.

 The music celebrity, who underwent gastric bypass weight loss in 2003 and lost 98 pounds, was reportedly putting the weight back on when struggling to cope with the abundance of junk food backstage at the American Idol studios.